realm/FindOurDevices/README.md

     import MapView from 'react-native-maps';
     ```
 3. Refer to the [react-native-maps docs](https://github.com/react-native-maps/react-native-maps/blob/HEAD/docs/installation.md) and [Google Maps API docs](https://developers.google.com/maps/documentation/) for instructions on how to proceed.

+#### Noticeable limitations of OpenStreetMaps (Android):

+* The UI is less modern
+* The callout shown when pressing a marker/pin remains in the same place on the screen even when dragging the map or following a moving marker.
+* All pins use the same colors
+* When there is only one device or member on the map and you choose to view "All" markers, the map region is zoomed in to an impractical extent.

 # Troubleshooting